Energy in Africa: Advantages

-Cons
+Disadvantages

 Privatization can lead to price increases if the market is not otherwise profitable.
 An unregulated or lightly regulated market could tend towards proven profitable customers too, ignoring riskier opportunities to expand service to rural or poor customers.
 Extending the electrical grid becomes difficult because of the high upfront investments required to serve a low population density.
 According to the Forum of Energy Ministers of Africa, most rural customers can't even afford the install costs of the most basic single phase circuit with an electrical socket.
 Energy subsidies are one possible solution, but they can disproportionately effect demographics who already have access to electricity, missing the most poor.